cpvalente/ontime/README.md

 The menu will be initially hidden until there is mouse interaction.

-In the case of unattended machines or automation, it is possible to use different URL to recall individual views and extend view settings using the URL aliases feature
+In the case of unattended machines or automation, it is possible to use different URL to recall individual views and extend view settings using the URL presets feature

 ```
 For the presentation views